jeffreykegler/old_kollos/notes/design/sequence.md

 have RHS's
 whose length is two or less.
-Libmarpa's internal form will eventually be converted to obey this resriction.
+Libmarpa's internal form will eventually be converted to obey this restriction.
-The procedure in this document reduces sequence rules to BNF rules show RHS is not longer than two symbols, with a few exceptions.
+The procedure in this document reduces sequence rules to BNF rules whose RHS is not longer than two symbols, with a few exceptions.
 The exceptions are cases